Attaching Networks to Docker Build

 Docker Build Going Forward

-Now, the possibility of `docker build` is growing with every release.
-DockerCon SF 2019 the experimental feature docker buildx was announced.
-Buildx introduces the concept of build instances similar to the GitLab runner concept allowing for simultaneous builds to execute in isolated build environments.
-Build instances will improve performance and decrease build times for large projects.
-Win!
+Buildx introduces the concept of build instances similar to the GitLab runner concept, allowing simultaneous builds to be executed in isolated build environments.

 Another great feature in Buildx is the possibility to Build images for different architectures from the same build machine.
 Now, it is possible to build ARM, X86, and possibly RISC-V in the future all from the same build instance.
 We no longer need specialized build servers per CPU architecture, which will save us time and money as well.